-Congratulations on the purchase of your new Jets Munt VT80 gas turbine engine.
+Congratulations on the purchase of your new Jets Munt gas turbine engine.
 Jets Munt are dedicated to the design and production of engines to the highest standards of quality and reliability to bring you the customer the very latest next generation engine designs.
-The VT80 is the result of an intensive effort of design and tests by the Jets-Munt staff.
-During the development period we made extensive use of the latest Computational Flow Dynamics programs allowing us to optimise the engine performance characteristics.
+The MERLIN "XBL" and "TS" models are the result of an intensive effort of design and tests by the Jets-Munt staff.
+During the development period we made extensive use of the latest Computational Flow Dynamics programs allowing us to optimize the engine performance characteristics, and use the latest technology in electronics.